edisonnica/game.peer.js/README.md

 For the cards that are placed on the board, visible to everyone, everyone will distribute the secrets to everyone, according to the marking on the envelope.

-At the end of the game, all players must disclose the initial random seed/numbers, and each player can check the initial signature/hash, and the replay the shuffling and the game operations, ensuring that no cheating took place.
+At the end of the game, all players must disclose the initial random seed/numbers, and each player can check the initial signature/hash, and replay the shuffling along with the game operations, ensuring that no cheating took place.

 ## Posible implementation
-Using peerjs, we can create standard classes, like InitialState, Move, Deck, ... that will internally manage the communication protocol between player, along with ensuring no cheating.
+Using peerjs, we can create standard classes, like InitialState, Move, Deck, ... that will internally manage the communication protocol between players, along with ensuring no cheating.

+## Playing for Money
+An Escrow Service, which could be the server delivering the Web App, but that is not necessary, will manage the money on the table.
+At the end, the winner(s) will share the full log of the game, and they will receive the Money, minus the Escrow fee.
+At each move, the players will provide proof of escrow, e.g. a signed token or somethign similar, to prove they put money on the table.